isomerpages/moh-bioethics/publications/press-releases/_posts/2024-05-20-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 <p>Singapore 099253</p>
 <p>c.
 By online <a href="https://go.gov.sg/hnge-respondent-form" rel="noopener noreferrer nofollow" target="_blank">feedback form</a>
 </p>
 <p>9.
-There will be focus group discussions conducted either physically or
+There will be focus group discussions conducted virtually and/or physically
-virtually via Zoom in July and August 2024.
+in July and August 2024.
 The BAC will invite representatives from various academic, research and healthcare institutions, CECs, IRBs, professional bodies and societies, religious organisations, as well as industry partners to participate in these sessions.</p>
 <h3><strong>Summary of Response</strong></h3>
 <p>10.
 A summary of the main comments/feedback received, together with the
 final advisory report and recommendations will be published on the BAC website and REACH Portal in 2025.</p>
 <h3><strong>Big Data and Artificial Intelligence (AI) Advisory Report</strong></h3>
 <p>11.
-An earlier Public Consultation on Big Data and AI was conducted from
+An earlier public consultation on the ethical issues arising from
-2 May 2023 to 14 July 2023 to gather views and feedback from the public on the ethical issues arising from the use of big data and AI in human biomedical research, such as responsible data usage, data ownership, custodianship, and stewardship, data privacy, accessibility and security, data anonymisation and other ethical considerations and issues specific to AI.
-The responses gathered from the last public consultation in 2023 have been reviewed and incorporated into the final report to inform the recommendations.
-The advisory report will guide academics, researchers, healthcare professionals, CECs, and IRBs on the ethical use of Big Data and AI in human biomedical research.
-The completed Big Data and AI advisory report will be published on <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> and the public can access this report from the website in July 2024.</p>
+the use of Big Data and AI in human biomedical research was conducted from 2 May 2023 to 14 July 2023.
+The responses gathered from the last public consultation in 2023 have been reviewed and incorporated to the advisory report and recommendations which will guide academics, researchers, healthcare professionals, CECs, and IRBs on the ethical use of Big Data and AI in human biomedical research.
+The completed Big Data and AI advisory report will be published on <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> and the public can access this report from the website from July 2024.</p>
 <p>---</p>
 <h3><strong><u>ANNEX A</u></strong></h3>
 <h3><strong>[Invitation To Comment] Public Consultation Paper: Ethical, Legal, and Social Issues Arising from Human Nuclear Genome Editing</strong></h3>